Explore this course:

-MSc students are also assessed on their research dissertation.
+You will be assessed through written assignments.
+MSc students are also assessed through a dissertation.

-Please note that this course does not lead to a professional qualification to practise as a speech and language therapist.
+This course does not lead to a professional qualification that would allow you to practise as a speech and language therapist.

-For the PGCert/PGDip: a degree-level professional qualification, or a first degree, plus at least two years’ experience of working with children.
+For the PGCert/PGDip: an undergraduate degree or a degree-level professional qualification, plus at least two years of experience of working with children.

-For the MSc: minimum 2:1 honours degree and two years’ relevant work experience with children.
+For the MSc: minimum 2:1 undergraduate honours degree and two years of relevant work experience with children.